AESPS/operative-agent/README.md

 ## ⚠️ Disclaimer (Legal Stuff, Respectfully)

-This tool is designed for **authorized security testing and CTF competitions only**.
+This tool is designed for **authorized labs and CTF only** ion en curr fr.

 - ✅ Educational purposes in controlled environments (learning is based)
 - ✅ CTF competitions and wargames (aura farming territory)